How are Couples Help any different from

 Most traditional counseling approaches involve an hour a week or something along those lines.
-But these short disconnected patches of time often lack a sense of continuity, and many couples are left feeling helpless and powerless when the rubber hits the road in the grind of every day life.
+But these short disconnected patches of time often lack a sense of continuity, and many couples are left feeling helpless and powerless when the rubber hits the road in the grind of everyday life.
 In many cases, these sessions ultimately become a guide to an amicable divorce, or at best, a relatively easier living arrangement.

-My own personal story led me to realise that Intensive Therapy, on the other hand, has had an overwhelming track record of over 95% of relationships restored to wholeness.
+My own personal story led me to realize that Intensive Therapy, on the other hand, has had an overwhelming track record of over 95% of relationships restored to wholeness.
 It involves a solid chunk of time, two or three days spent with the couple in their own home.

 This isn’t a weeknight checklist-item.

 This is real life.
 Real conversations.
 Real context.